Our History

 Over the years The Cody Theatre has also been home to many businesses who have rented out the store fronts in the theatre building on either side.
 Jack Evans Jewelry is just one and a part of his history still remains visible with a large Evans Jewelry Clock hanging above the stage right backstage exit.

-• May 1959 premiered: “The Young Land”, the western drama film starring Patrick Wayne (son of John Wayne) and Dennis Hopper.
+• April 25, 1959 premiered: “The Young Land”, the western drama film starring Patrick Wayne who was present for the premier (son of John Wayne) and Dennis Hopper.

 • 1973 premiered: “Great American Cowboy” the documentary film by Keith Merrill.
 The film, won the 1973 Academy Award for Best Documentary Feature, is about the battle between two rodeo stars for the world championship: veteran Larry Mahan and newcomer Phil Lyne.
 The documentary partially filmed during the Cody Stampede celebration.
 Although admission to the premier was $5, a pricey sum in the 1973, “people swarmed in,” Schultz recalls, making it possible to collect the admission price.
 The movie didn’t fare as well at other box offices around the country and lived a short life in theaters.